iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

 **Prerequisite**

-Verify that [Prometheus and Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator#quickstart) are already installed, and Prometheus is located in the Namespace `iomesh-system`.
+Verify that [Prometheus and Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator#quickstart) are already installed, and Prometheus is located in the namespace `iomesh-system`.

 **Procedure**

-1. Get `iomesh.yaml` ready.
+1. Get `iomesh.yaml`.

     If you previously chose quick or offline installation, run the corresponding command to export `iomesh.yaml`.
-For custom installation, you already have `iomesh.yaml` when you manually install IOMesh.
+For custom installation, you already have `iomesh.yaml` during IOMesh installation.

 <!--DOCUSAURUS_CODE_TABS-->